-Sorry, it's the steering gear that must be replaced.
+Sorry, it is the steering gear that must be replaced.
 There may be a few places where you can buy repair parts but that is definitely not standard practice.
 Parts are not available for most brands so probably less than one out of a thousand mechanics have ever tried to repair a rack and pinion steering gear.

 The problem is caused by wear in the "spool valve" housing.
 That is the shaft sticking up that the steering column is connected to.
-There are four teflon seals that look like small piston rings.
+There are four Teflon seals that look like small piston rings.
 When you turn the steering wheel, the center of that two-piece valve turns to expose, or open, one valve that lets pressurized power steering fluid in which pushes on the power piston to move the steering linkages, and a different valve opens to let fluid from the other side of the power piston out to go back to the reservoir.
-The high-pressure supply fluid and low-pressure return fluid are separated by those teflon seals.
+The high-pressure supply fluid and low-pressure return fluid are separated by those Teflon seals.
 When one leaks, the pressurized fluid bypasses the power piston and goes right back up to the reservoir.

-As the power steering fluid heats up, the teflon seals expand and form a better seal.
+As the power steering fluid heats up, the Teflon seals expand and form a better seal.
 That's when the power assist comes back.

 The proper repair is to bore out the housing and press in a stainless steel insert.
 The major rebuilding companies are already doing that.
 Most typical rebuilt rack and pinion assemblies cost around $150.00.
-That's less than one third the cost of a new assembly.
+That is less than one third the cost of a new assembly.
 New ones are normally only ordered when the old one is being replaced under warranty and the manufacturer is paying the bill.

 You may be able to replace the rack and pinion assembly yourself but an alignment will be needed after that.
 The inner tie rod ends are attached to the rack assembly.
 Where they are screwed together to the outer tie rod ends are the adjustments for "toe".
 Once the steering wheel is locked straight ahead, toe on each front wheel is adjusted to match each one to the steering wheel.
-Those adjustments are WAY to precise to do by eyeball or with a tape measure.
+Those adjustments are way to precise to do by eyeball or with a tape measure.